drojaazu/suddendesu/content/entry/progear-no-arashi-debug-tools-and-code-weirdness/index.md

 First of all, we can say for certain that the Obj Bench Test code is original to Progear and not a leftover from MvSF, as nothing like it appears there.
 We can also say with a pretty high degree of confidence that none of the code for the Secret Test functions within MvSF are present in Progear, except for some lines of text in the string table.
 Some chunks of code are identical between the two, though these appear to be generic utility functions used in multiple places.
 For example, we see that the Obj Bench Test jumps to code that is exactly equivalent to that at 0xB315C in MvSF, just as the end of the Star Test does.

 So I think the broken test menu we have here is some of the earliest code the Cave devs wrote, an early test with the CPS2 platform that they were unfamiliar with.
 They took a debug tool from their example code, which seems to be the (partial? complete?) source of Marvel Super Heroes vs Street Fighter, and began to modify it.
 They first worked on something simple, just a simple graphics viewer, the Obj Bench Test.
-And it truly is simple, with no user input and naive implementation, like the group of six NOPs at 0x73402 that run in a loop, presumably ascting as the delay between the changing screens.
+And it truly is simple, with no user input and naive implementation, like the group of six NOPs at 0x73402 that run in a loop, presumably acting as the delay between the changing screens.

 Along the way, either intentionally for testing or by accident, they messed up other entries in the menu.
 And then the whole effort was abandoned and they moved on to other parts of development.
 The test file remained in the source tree and ended up being compiled/linked into the final ROM.